GenericMappingTools/gmt/doc/rst/source/cookbook/introduction.rst

 cookbook which explains the purpose of the package and its many features, and provides numerous examples to help new users quickly become familiar with the operation and philosophy of the system.
-The cookbook contains the shell scripts that were used for each example;
+The cookbook contains the shell scripts that were used for each example.
-PostScript files of each illustration are also provided.
 The online GMT Documentation is also home to the extensive technical reference for all programs.
 The programs also have individual manual pages which can be installed as part of the on-line documentation under the UNIX **man** utility.